AIRCRAFT MECHANIC PROGRAMME

 Frequently Asked Questions (FAQs)

-Why train with IITA?
+Why study with IITA?

 This programme is built in alignment with EU Regulation 1321/2014 — the regulatory framework that governs aircraft maintenance licensing across all EASA member states.